argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 ### Starting a container:

-Change directory to your modelzoo clone, and set an environment variable to be  host sambanova runts version, then start the container.
+Change directory to your modelzoo clone, and set an environment variable to be  host sambanova runtime version, then start the container.
 This example binds a directory containing an openwebtext dataset.
 ```
 cd ~/sambanova/modelzoo
 export TARGET_SAMBAFLOW_VERSION=$((rpm -q sambanova-runtime 2>/dev/null || dpkg -s sambanova-runtime 2>/dev/null) | egrep -m 1 -o "[0-9]+\.[0-9]+\.[0-9]+")